 2012-2014: Fr.
 Pang J.S.
 Tcheou made improvements to our Sanctuary, Rectory, and Pastor’s Office and made plans for our new lighting and sound systems.
 Under his leadership, many beautiful items were added to our liturgical celebrations, our music ministry was enhanced by the addition of cantors, and we were blessed by his teaching and artistic productions.

 2014-2019: Fr.
 Walter Guzmán blessed us with his prayerful gentleness and his compassionate and reverent spirit.
 Under his leadership, our office computers and phone systems were updated, our sound system was improved and our parish’s first permanent deacon, Deacon Dan Waloski, was installed.
 Fr.
 Walter encouraged Eucharistic Adoration after daily Masses and instituted the Prayer of St. Michael the Archangel at the end of Mass.
 He oversaw the payoff of our 20-year parish center loan in less than 8 years.

 2019-Present: Fr.
 Steven Fauser is blessing our parish with his prayerful and dedicated leadership.
-Since his arrival, our parish parking lot, grounds and rectory house have received maintenance and repair, and our parish center water heater has been replaced.
+The year after his arrival, our parish parking lot, grounds and rectory house received maintenance and repair, and our parish center water heater was replaced.
+During the COVID-19 Pandemic, once Churches were able to meet in-person, Fr.
+Steve celebrated Mass in the Parish Center from March 2020 until May 2021.
+He brought back the Annual Parish Picnic in September of 2021 along with instituting the Prayer Tree in the Narthex.
+In 2022, the roof of the Church was replaced and the Church Organ.
 Fr.
 Steve’s deep devotion and love of our Lord is guiding our parish to a closer relationship with God.
 We joyfully continue on our pilgrim journey with Fr.
 Steve.